 The funeral industry is always slow to move into the present.
 We funeral directors love tradition!
 But now the funeral industry has adjusted to virtual viewings, visitations, and funerals.

 Will this become our new tradition?
-How will the pandemic influence future trends in funerals and memorial services?
+How will the events of 2020-2021 influence future trends in funerals and memorial services?
 Will virtual funerals become the norm?
 Only time will tell.